Ten-Day Seminar on the Epidemiology and Prevention of Cardiovascular Disease and Stroke 2021

-In support of improving patient care, this activity has been planned and implemented by American Heart Association is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+In support of improving patient care, this activity has been planned and implemented by the University of California San Diego and is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-All persons who develop and/or control educational content in CME/CE activities provided by the American Heart Association will disclose to the audience all financial relationships with any commercial supporters of this activity as well as with other commercial interests whose lines of business are related to the CME/CE-certified content of this activity.
+All persons who develop and/or control educational content in CME/CE activities provided by the University of California San Diego will disclose to the audience all financial relationships with any commercial supporters of this activity as well as with other commercial interests whose lines of business are related to the CME/CE-certified content of this activity.
 In addition, presenters will disclose unlabeled/unapproved uses of drugs or devices discussed in their presentations.
 Such disclosures will be made in writing in course presentation materials.

 - General Travel Stipend: A limited number of stipends may be available to assist with partial travel costs for fellows and trainees pending funding.

 - Minority Travel Stipend: A limited number of stipends covering travel and lodging may be available for eligible minority participants (African Americans, Hispanics, Native Americans).
 To be eligible, the candidate must be either a citizen or a permanent resident of the United States.

 Interested/qualified applicants must select either General Travel Stipend or Minority Travel Stipend on the application and submit a letter of request at the time of application.
 Please title letter "Stipend Request".
 If partial support is necessary, it is important to acknowledge financial need at the time of initial application.
 It may not be possible to honor requests received at a later date.